 e360: You make it clear in the paper that there’s still time to help prevent mass extinctions and even much deeper damage in the oceans.
 Can you outline the top priorities in terms of solutions?

 McCauley: I think the first thing is to emphasize is that what we are seeing here is actually quite rare.
 Quite often our science shows that it’s already too late or the disaster itself is well upon us.
 But this is different.
 Things are badly damaged in the oceans, but because we don’t have mass extinctions in the seas as we have had on land, the raw ingredients are still out there.
 We haven’t driven the last of these animals extinct, so we have the building blocks to remake some of these marine communities.
-We are catching this early so we can actually intervene in ways that we didn’t in
+We are catching this early so we can actually intervene in ways that we didn’t in other major environmental catastrophes that we faced.

 ‘Slowing marine defaunation is triply hard because large parts of the oceans have no owners.’